What is the current product standard for mobile towers?

 Do I need to fit stabilisers on mobile towers at 2.5m height or less?

-Can I mix tower components from different manufacturers with BoSS components to form a tower?
+Can I mix and match tower components from different manufacturers with BoSS components to form a tower?

-This is a practice that Youngman Group strongly advises against because of the potential safety risks for users, and their inability to rely upon the manufacturers Product Liability Insurance in the event of an accident occurring as a result of mixing components from different manufacturers.
+No. We strongly advise against mixing product components because of the potential risks for users, and their inability to rely upon the manufacturers Product Liability Insurance in the event of an accident occurring as a result of mixing components from different manufacturers.

 Should you require any further clarification or information on this matter please do not hesitate to contact us.